 By James Calemine

 Lanois’ trademark high-ceiling, echoing production serves these ‘modern world’ Young songs well.
 The sonic landscape creates a moody, space-blues darkness.
 Lanois captures a spooky aura surrounding Young’s guitar-playing and autobiographical lyrics.
-No other musicians accompany Young on these emotive sessions.
+No other musicians accompany Young on these sessions.
 Lanois said Le Noise was just “a man on a stool and me doing a nice job recording…”

 Lanois spent years building a new electro-acoustic guitar he gave Young for the Le Noise sessions.
 Most of these eight songs are new, and Young (as usual) only recorded on evenings during a full moon.
 Le Noise opens with Young’s vintage guitar sound on “Walk With Me”, which will surely transfer well to a live audience, especially when Young decides to use a band.
 The opening song morphs into the next, “Sign of Love”, emitting an austere valley of sound.
-This is not an album of hits, but a streamlined mood where each song fits into one cohesive sequence.
+This is not an album of hits, but a streamlined mood where each tune fits into one cohesive sequence.
 These songs cut to the bone–just the songwriter and his instrument.

-I’ve seen a lot of young men go to war
+“I’ve seen a lot of young men go to war

 And leave a lot of young brides waiting